 Diabetes mellitus is a heterogeneous and multifactorial modern times disorder currently affecting at least 425 million people across the globe.
 According to the World Health Organization, an estimated 1.6 million deaths were in 2016 caused by diabetes.
+You can visit their site for more information.
 During that year WHO says, high blood glucose was the 7th leading cause of death.
 With these statistics, could honey be good for a possible diabetes reversal?

 Honey and Diabetes

 Despite diabetes being a chronic disease that remains a leading cause of mortality in the world, there are certain natural products that can be used to reverse it.
 Today, the medical world is laying more emphasis on natural treatment for diabetes.
 Raw honey is an apicultural product that can be used by diabetes patients to control the levels of insulin.

 It contains 200 components.
 Glucose, fructose, (both of which are sweeteners) and water are its main substances.
 Fructose varies from 21-43 percent while fructose/glucose ratio may fall between 0.4-1.6 percent or above.
 The hypoglycemic effect of this natural product has been linked to phenolic acids present in fructose, flavonoids, and mineral ions (zinc, selenium, vanadium, and copper).
 Because the mechanisms involved in processing fructose include the prolongation of gastric emptying time and a slow intestinal absorption rate, honey can lower blood glucose in diabetes type 2 patients.